 - Search for the person(s) online.

-The resources listed below can help inform you of ways to protect your computer and yourself:
+These resources can help inform you of ways to protect your computer and yourself:

 Business Best Practices